 The information We hold about You may include:

-- Your name, address, contact details and Your next of kin;
+- Your name, date of birth, address, contact details and Your next of kin;

 - Your health and medical history and current health and or fitness status;

 - Details about any contact We have had with You such as providing quotes;